Richard Kovacevich: Norwest / Wells Fargo

-Wells Fargo

 He relinquished the presidency of Wells Fargo to John Stumpf in August 2005.
 On June 27, 2007, the board of directors elected Stumpf CEO, with Kovacevich retaining the chairmanship.

 In September 2009 Wells Fargo announced Kovacevich would step down as chairman and a director at the end of 2009 and retire from the company in early 2010 after 23 years with Norwest and Wells Fargo.
 As of October, 2020, it was reported that he still had an office and personal assistant at Wells Fargo.

 Other positions

-Besides Wells Fargo, Kovacevich is a former Board of Directors of Cisco Systems, Inc., and formerly Target Corporation.
+Besides Wells Fargo, Kovacevich is a former member of the boards of directors of Cisco Systems, Inc., and Target Corporation.
 He is also vice president of the board of governors of the San Francisco Symphony, vice chairman of the San Francisco Museum of Modern Art, and a member of Governor Arnold Schwarzenegger's California Commission on Jobs and Economic Growth, the National Infrastructure Advisory Committee, and the Financial Services Roundtable.